< Back to Articles

 Strings should be kept out of direct sunlight and heat, and stored, ideally, in an environment with 30–45% RH (relative humidity).

-Our recommendation for string storage is fairly simple, keeping in mind that humidity and temperature — especially big humidity swings — have the most detrimental effect on gut strings:
+Our recommendation for string storage is fairly simple, keeping in mind that humidity and temperature — especially big swings — have the most detrimental affect on gut strings:

 Strings On the Instrument

 If the instrument is in use and played regularly, keep strings at tension; if it is being stored for a period of time, the strings can be detuned a tone or so.
-When not being played, we recommend an instrument be stored in its case with the lid closed, versus sitting on a music stand or left out in the open.
+When not being played, we recommend an instrument be stored in its case with the lid closed, versus sitting on an instrument stand or left out in the open.

 Strings Off the Instrument